dwavesystems/demos/README.rst

   cd demos/<desired-demo>
   pip install -r requirements.txt

-Please note that as the demos will be using the D-Wave Ocean SDK, they will likely need access to a D-Wave system.
-If you are accessing this for the first time, you will need to:
+Please note that to run demos that access a D-Wave system, you must:

 * Sign up for `D-Wave Leap <https://cloud.dwavesys.com/leap/signup/>`_ in order to get an authentication token